 You can prepare the bowls before your guests arrive and refrigerate, but do try to bring the bowl to room temperature before serving.
 Poached salmon will last about 3 days in the refrigerator.

 I have used the following New York Times recipe for years.
-Once you poach the salmon, allow to cool to create several flavor-packed protein bowls.
+Once you poach the salmon, allow cooling to create several flavor-packed protein bowls.
 Refrigerate the salmon and you can get several meals or snacks from leftovers.

 How to Poach Salmon from New York Times

 - 1 small bunch fresh dill